 - Fall and Winter: Skip fertilizing, as the plant doesn’t need extra nutrients during its dormant phase.

-Pro Tip: Over-fertilizing can cause leaf burn.
+Over-fertilizing can cause leaf burn.
 Always dilute the fertilizer to half-strength.

 Potting